MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

 ## Get the path to a dynamic field

 Nested dynamic property-bag fields can become complex as you go deeper into their layers.
 In the results grid, the JPATH indicates the path through the dynamic property-bag object fields to arrive at the given field.
+To learn how to work with JPATH, follow these steps:

 1. Run the following query: